 Add some flair and charm with fun, cohesive styling elements like colored paper, matching décor pieces, flowers or fresh fruit!
 For example, use objects with coordinating colors, or pick objects in the same color family (all teals or pinks, anyone?).
 Consider styling the objects so they tell a story, and don’t forget a pretty background.

 Are you all about bright colors?
 Or is your style more earthy and natural?
 Maybe pastels are your thing.
 Figure out what your visual style is, and stick to it to create consistent branding in your posts that’ll help your followers easily recognize you and your images.
+You could also look at getting a photography blog up and running, by utilizing the services of a company like hostiserver.

 For more info on developing better content, type “basic photography tips” into your preferred search engine.
 Share your favorite tips in the comments!